 On April 3, 2017, Astronics Custom Control Concepts Inc., a wholly owned subsidiary of the Company acquired substantially all the assets and certain liabilities of Custom Control Concepts LLC ("CCC"), located in Kent, Washington.
 CCC is a provider of cabin management and in-flight entertainment (IFE) systems for a range of aircraft.
-The total consideration for the transaction was approximately \$11 million in cash.
-CCC will be included in our Aerospace segment.
+The total consideration for the transaction was approximately \$10.2 million, net of \$0.5 million in cash acquired.
+CCC is included in our Aerospace segment.